 Most divers consider the Galapagos Islands, the best diving experience of their careers.
-Diving in the Galapagos Islands is to become one more species on the underwater blue ecosystem.
+Diving in the Galapagos Islands is to become one more species in the underwater blue ecosystem.

-The massive amounts of sharks that swim on the Galapagos waters, the feeding frenzies to be witnessed in several locations, the playful sea lions and the diverse volcanic formations, make this location a unique diving experience.
+The massive numbers of sharks that swim in the Galapagos waters, the feeding frenzies that can be witnessed in several locations, the playful sea lions, and the diverse volcanic formations make this location a unique diving experience.

 This is an optional activity for certified divers, which you can enjoy during our cruise tour.
 The diving experience is the most rewarding complementary activity for those who know the secret of the underwater world.